lanyamd2/EmployeeJPAProject/Projects-219.md

 - Must use logging or equivalent
 - Must implement appropriate exception handling
 - Must be hosted on GitHub and thoroughly documented, through a `README.md` file

+### Week 6 - Spring Rest

+#### Purpose

+In addition to the general goals of projects, this project will give trainees an opportunity to:

+- Explore the concepts of REST by implementing a service
+- Implement multiple mapping types and parameter handling approaches
+- Implement authentication for APIs
+- Integrate a JPA/Hibernate back-end with a Spring REST API

+#### Requirements

+- Create an API to access the JPA entities created for the employees database in week 5
+- Provide basic CRUD access for all relevant tables via the API
+- Provide further CRUD access for the additional analytical methods
+- Implement appropriate error handling and reporting, including logging
+- Implement the generation of API keys for users and allow multiple levels of user based on the API key (this will involve the creation of additional database resources to store the keys and access levels and a distribution mechanism)
+  - Basic user (read-only access)
+  - Update user (CRU access)
+  - Admin user (full CRUD)
+- Include testing using Jackson/JUnit, Postman and Spring Boot Test as appropriate

+### Week 5 - JPA/Hibernate

 #### Purpose